Faculty & Staff

 -

 Andrew Chen is Assistant Professor of Early Modern Art in the School of Art and Design.
 He received an AB from Harvard University in 2011 and his PhD from the University of Cambridge in 2016.
 His book, Flagellant Confraternities and Italian Art, 1260–1610: Ritual and Experience, was published by Amsterdam University Press in 2018.
-Since then, his co-written and single-author articles have appeared in The Burlington Magazine, Res: Anthropology and Aesthetics, and Viator.
-He is currently working on a series of articles on allegory, allegoresis, and other topics.
-Dr. Chen's work has benefited from the support of institutions such as The Huntington Library, the Gladys Krieble Delmas Foundation, the Kunsthistoriches Institut in Florenz—Max-Planck-Institut, St John's College, Cambridge, and Villa I Tatti, the Harvard University Center for Italian Renaissance Studies.
+Since joining Texas State University in 2021, his articles have appeared in Res: Anthropology and Aesthetics, Source: Notes in the History of Art, and Viator.
+Dr. Chen's work has benefited from the support of The Huntington Library, the Gladys Krieble Delmas Foundation, the Kunsthistoriches Institut in Florenz—Max-Planck-Institut, St John's College, Cambridge, and Villa I Tatti, the Harvard University Center for Italian Renaissance Studies.

 -